fbpixelLower Limb Alignment in Children: Why It Matters for Healthy Growth | Thomson Medical

 • Complaints of leg fatigue or pain

-The right shoes can make a big difference in supporting natural alignment.
+The right pair of shoes can gently guide your child’s natural alignment.

 Look for: